How to Identify a Winchester 1866

 By Joel Kolander

 First of all, the 66 Winchesters and every model thereafter, came in all sorts of special order varieties, so if yours doesn’t fit an exact definition found here, that’s OK.
 Take it with a grain of salt and start investigating your specific rifle.
-It may be a variation from the factory, a period modification, or a modern change.
+These antique guns may have differing variations from the factory, a period modification, or a modern change.
 Variations from the factory are numerous and affected everything: front sights, rear sights, grooves in the rifling, end caps, markings, screws, side plates, loading gates, sling loops, buttplates, and so on.
 These often changed several times throughout the 1867 – 1898 production run.
 Most other features could be custom ordered (wood type, barrel length, shotgun butt, plating, engraving, etc).
-The “standard” features of the guns are listed in their respective areas, most frequently covering barrel length, magazine length, and the stock.
+The “standard” features of the antique guns are listed in their respective areas, most frequently covering barrel length, magazine length, and the stock.
 However, one feature that can be found in nearly all 1866 models is the caliber: .44 Henry rimfire.
 A few late production 1866s were configured to fire .44 Henry centerfire, and period conversions may have been performed to fire .44 Henry CF or other .44 caliber cartridges available at the time.
 Long story short, if your 1866 isn’t in .44 Henry RF, you have some investigating to do.

 Confused what you have?
 Let’s narrow down what it’s not.
 In the picture below is a Model 1866 with another rifle it is often confused with: the New Haven Arms Henry Rifle

 People often see the yellow “brass” receiver (which is actually a bronze alloy called “gun metal”) and may quickly jump to a conclusion depending on which model they’re more familiar with.
 However, inspecting the two side-by-side quickly reveals significant differences in both appearance and design.
 First, one will notice that the right side of the receiver possesses a loading gate, where the Henry rifle does not.
 The Henry must be loaded via the magazine tube near the muzzle and because of this has an external follower that must be manually depressed prior to loading.
 It is the absence of this exposed follower that allows the Winchester 1866 to have a fully enclosed magazine and a wooden fore end under the barrel.
-This keeps dirt out of the magazine, protects the hollow metal tube magazine, and allows for better handling of the rifle.
+This keeps dirt out of the magazine, protects the hollow metal tube magazine, and allows for better handling of the antique gun.
 Other changes are internal as are some of the barrel markings as the company transitioned from the New Haven Arms Company into Winchester Repeating Arms.

 The rifle that came after the Model 1866 is the Winchester Model 1873.
 Let’s take a look at a few of their differences.

 The most visually defining distinction, of course, is the color of the receiver.
 Model 1873 rifles were originally created with forged iron, but in 1884 switched to forged steel; available either blued or case-hardened.
 Next, notice, the raised sideplates on each side of the receiver of the 1873.
 The “Gun the Won the West” also incorporated a dust cover over the ejection port in the top of the receiver, though this went through many changes.
-Not visible to the naked eye, the frame for the 1873 was made much stronger than that of the 1866; allowing the rifle to take advantage of the recent advances in cartridge technology and fire more powerful rounds.
+Not visible to the naked eye, the frame for the 1873 was made much stronger than that of the 1866; allowing this antique gun to take advantage of the recent advances in cartridge technology and fire more powerful rounds.
 Once the switch to steel was made, the rifles were also lighter and cheaper to produce.
 The 1873 also incorporated a trigger block, which prevented the gun from firing if the gun were not completely in battery.
 This is not a key identifying feature, but is worth mentioning here as the rifles’ differences are detailed.

 That said, the 1866 came in three different styles: rifle, carbine, and musket.